KAABSHAHID/text-based-frame-detection-in-videos/README.md

 ## Acknowledgments

 This project relies on the outstanding contributions made by the creators of [ESRGAN](https://github.com/xinntao/ESRGAN) and [CLIP](https://github.com/openai/CLIP).
-We would like to acknowledge their impactful research and open-source contributions.
+I would like to acknowledge their impactful research and open-source contributions.

 - **[ESRGAN (Enhanced Super-Resolution Generative Adversarial Networks)](https://github.com/xinntao/ESRGAN)**:
    - Citation: